 Bird's-nest Fern in a Handmade Ceramic Blue Speckled Planter with multi-colored stones and clear quartz

-- You will have the option to select from healing quartz crystals, pebbles or stones, or just plain soil on top of your plant (see below for descriptions).
-Your plant will also come with a wooden stick to measure soil wetness and dryness as well as an eco friendly plantable seed TPP card.
+- Your plant will come with a wooden stick to measure soil wetness/dryness as well as an eco friendly plantable seeded TPP card.

-- You will have the option to pick up from my home (in the enclosed "Prop Pot Greenhouse" in the driveway) or have local delivery (within 18 miles of Yarmouth, ME).
+- You will have the option to pick up from my home (in the enclosed "Prop Pot Greenhouse" in the driveway) or have local delivery (within 20 miles of Yarmouth, ME).
 Voilà!

 Clear Stones: These are Clear quartz crystal chips, often referred to as the "Master Healer," is known for its ability to clear the mind of negativity and enhance higher spiritual receptiveness.
 It is renowned for its purported ability to heal any condition, as it aims to provide higher energy levels, improve the immune system, and balance out the entire body.
 It is believed to shield against negativity, attune to your higher self, and relieve pain, and it is often used to filter out distractions.